jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

     (i) in the interests of protecting the health of humans or animals, or otherwise to ensure the fitness for intended purpose of the animal product concerned; or
-    (ii) for the purpose of facilitating access to overseas markets; or (iii) to protect the integrity or reputation of New Zealand exports of animal material and products; and (b) in the case of an order recommended on a ground specified in paragraph (a)(i), there has been appropriate consultation on the subject matter of the order in accordance with section 163.
+    (ii) for the purpose of facilitating access to overseas markets; or (iii) to protect the integrity or reputation of New Zealand exports of animal material and products; and (b) in the case of an order recommended on a ground specified in paragraph (a)⁠(i), there has been appropriate consultation on the subject matter of the order in accordance with section 163.

 ### 50 Director-General may exempt certain consignments
 (1) The Director-General may, by notice under section 167, exempt from all or any of the requirements of this Part any particular consignment or animal material or product or person, or class of consignments or animal material or products or persons, if the Director-General is satisfied that the consignment or animal material or product to be exported is—